Table of Contents

 Another unique aspect of the Sichuan pickle is that high-proof Chinese alcohol is used to sterilize the pickle jar.
 It is also added to the top of the pickle for anti-bacterial function.

-Sichuan Pao Cai {泡菜} aka Szechuan Style Pickles is an iconic Chinese pickle.
-The pickled long beans {Suan Dou Jiao 酸豆角) and radish leaves {Xue Li Hong 雪里蕻} are particularly deliciously popular.
+Sichuan Pao Cai {泡菜} aka Szechuan Style fermented vegetables is an iconic Chinese side dish.
+The fermented long beans {Suan Dou Jiao 酸豆角) and radish leaves {Xue Li Hong 雪里蕻} are particularly delicious and popular.

 Ingredients